 Many people, including Indiana Governor Mitch Daniels, are saying that the extreme winds at the Indiana State Fair were an unpredictable "fluke".
 While this may be the case, several eyewitness reports indicate that lightning was visible for several minutes leading up to the large wind gusts.
 It is clear that a major storm system was rolling through.

-As we have previously discussed in our Reality Alert on Lightning Strikes, if you can hear thunder, you should seek cover immediately because lightning can strike up to 25 miles away from a storm.
+As we have previously discussed in our article on Lightning Strikes, if you can hear thunder, you should seek cover immediately because lightning can strike up to 25 miles away from a storm.
 With a tall, conductive structure like a concert stage, concert goers should have been evacuated long before the wind was even a factor.

 It is crucial to know a detailed weather forecast any time your organization has outdoor activities planned.
 If there is any possibility for inclement weather (including extreme heat, heavy rain, tornadoes, thunderstorms, etc.) employees should know exactly how and where to direct guests to safety.

 Christina Bossardet, a West Bend regional sales manager in Michigan, was visiting a county fair in the Western part of the state on the same day, and a similar storm rolled through.
 Just like organizers at the Indiana State Fair, officials at this fair failed to announce inclement weather was on its way.
 Here is Christina's eyewitness account:

 The weather had been iffy all day.
 Two storms passed to the North, but it was clear that a third storm was coming fast.
 We could clearly see dark clouds and lightning in the distance, and we were getting texts from friends that there was heavy rain and strong winds heading straight for the fairgrounds.

 I looked at the amusement ride operators and they were letting people on the rides, even though several lightning strikes were just witnessed.
 It appeared to be a pretty dangerous situation, so we exited the grounds and got to our vehicles as soon as possible.